 Also called Walking Onions, the blue-green leaves can reach 3 feet tall, and form a clump of small bulblets at the top.
 These stalks bend down to produce new plants, 'walking' along.
 Hardy and perennial, used for bunching onions or scallions.
 (Allium X proliferum)

-—Pepper Fish.
-(25) VPEP-FS.
+—Pepper Jolokia.
+(100) VPEP-JK.
 Packet: $2.50

-—Pepper Padron.
-(25) VPEP-PD.
-Packet: $3.00
+—Pepper Xigole.
+(25) VPEP-XI.
+Packet: $4.00

 —Spinach Giant Nobel.
 (100) VSPI-GN.
 Packet: $1.50

 Ounce: $5.00, 1/4 Pound: $10.00

 Very large, smooth, thick, dark green leaves on big spreading plants.
 Slow bolting, for late spring sowing.
 A fine variety, not often available.